 - Still keeping your fingers flat, fan your fingers left to right, from the first set of teats to the last.
 You are still looking for those little blips or bumps.

 - Next, use the second technique, which is to gently press the mammary tissue to look for deeper bumps or lumps.
 On each teat, gently gather the mammary tissue between your thumb on one side and your index and middle finger on the other.
-Keep in mind that this could be sensitive for your pup!
+Keep in mind that this could be sensitive tissue, so be gentle!
 Gently roll the tissue with your thumb as your fingers hold the other side.
 Move your thumb in a circular motion and feel for blips and bumps between your fingers.

 - Any area that is hard or different is worth having a veterinarian take a look at.

-Even if your dog had an early spay, do a breast exam every once in a while for your piece of mind.
+Even if your dog had an early spay, do a breast exam every once in a while for your own peace of mind.
 It’s well worth the few minutes.

 Treating Breast Cancer in Dogs

 Breast cancer in dogs is best treated with a combination of different Full Spectrum steps.
-In my patients, I use surgery, dietary changes, Apocaps, deliberate efforts to increase life quality, reduction in body fat (a risk factor for mammary cancer), immune boosting and other supplements, touch therapies, and more.
-This cancer does not respond very well to chemotherapy as a rule.
+In my patients, I use surgery, dietary changes, Apocaps, deliberate efforts to increase life quality, reduction in body fat (a risk factor for mammary cancer), immune-boosting and anti-metastatic supplements, touch therapies, and more.
+As a rule, this cancer does not respond very well to chemotherapy.

 Dr. Demian Dressler is internationally recognized as “the dog cancer vet” because of his innovations in the field of dog cancer management, and the popularity of his blog here at Dog Cancer Blog.
 The owner of South Shore Veterinary Care, a full-service veterinary hospital in Maui, Hawaii, Dr. Dressler studied Animal Physiology and received a Bachelor of Science degree from the University of California at Davis before earning his Doctorate in Veterinary Medicine from Cornell University.
 After practicing at Killewald Animal Hospital in Amherst, New York, he returned to his home state, Hawaii, to practice at the East Honolulu Pet Hospital before heading home to Maui to open his own hospital.
 Dr. Dressler consults both dog lovers and veterinary professionals, and is sought after as a speaker on topics ranging from the links between lifestyle choices and disease, nutrition and cancer, and animal ethics.
 His television appearances include “Ask the Vet” segments on local news programs.
 He is the author of The Dog Cancer Survival Guide: Full Spectrum Treatments to Optimize Your Dog’s Life Quality and Longevity.
 He is a member of the American Veterinary Medical Association, the Hawaii Veterinary Medical Association, the American Association of Avian Veterinarians, the National Animal Supplement Council and CORE (Comparative Orthopedic Research Evaluation).
 He is also an advisory board member for Pacific Primate Sanctuary.